lefterisALEX/kickstart-selfhosted-pages/docs/how_it_works.md

 The objective is to establish a fully automated deployment process that provisions all necessary infrastructure and containers as specified in the docker-compose.yaml files through a continuous integration/continuous deployment (CI/CD) pipeline.
 Aside from a few manual steps outlined in the Preparation section, all configurations will be defined in code.

-## Containers Deployment
+## Components

-When the setup is deployed a VPS will be launched in Hetzner were your containers will run.
-In this VPS your github repository will be also cloned under `/root/deployr/`
+### Apps repository

+This repository is where your `docker-compose` files are located.
+The Docker Compose files for the [kickstart-selfhosted-services](https://github.com/lefterisALEX/kickstart-selfhosted-services) template repository are located in the `container-host/apps` directory within the same repository, but it can configured to be any other repository.

+### VPS
+A server that is running in a private network in Hetzner.
+When the server is boostraped docker/docker-compose is installed and your apps repository is also cloned under `/root/deployr` .

 ### Deployr script

-The deployr script is executed periodically (every 3 minutes) and taking care of the following actions:
+The [deployr](https://github.com/lefterisALEX/docker-compose-deployr) script is pre-installed in the VPS and it's role is that periodically (every 3 minutes):
-1. Fetch latest code from your repository.
+1. Fetch latest code from your apps repository.
 2. Fetch all secrets from your infisical project and save them locally in the VPS (see Secrets section below for more info)
-2. If there is any new commit detected then `docker compose up -d /root/deployr/containers-host/apps/docker-compose.yaml` is executed
+3. If a new commit is detected, the system will execute the command docker compose up -d targeting your apps directory.
+By default, this command runs as docker compose up -d `/root/deployr/containers-host/apps/docker-compose.yaml`

-### Docker-compose structure
+## Docker-compose structure
 Instead of having a large `docker-compose.yaml` file where we define all the services, we use instead the `include` command to split the configuration in multiple files.

-Below a structure of the folder `containers-host/apps` in your repository.
+Below is the default structure of the containers-host/apps folder in the kickstart-selfhosted-services template.
+This structure includes a root docker-compose.yaml file, along with a specific docker-compose.yaml file for configuring Traefik.
+Additionally, there is a docker-backup directory that contains its own docker-compose.yaml file for managing backup operations.

 ```
 ├── docker-compose.yaml
 ├── traefik
 │   └── docker-compose.yaml
-└── uptime
+└── docker-backup
     └── docker-compose.yaml
 ```
-#### root docker-compose file
+### Root docker-compose file
-In this structure there is a main `docker-compose.yaml` file which is used to configure:
+The root  `docker-compose.yaml` file which is used to configure:
 1. Which other `docker-compose.yaml` files should be included, so in other words which other services should be enabled.
 2. The docker network name and subnet.